Explore the Best Neighbourhoods in Barcelona

 1. Sagrada Familia

 3. Dreta de L’Eixample

 5. El Poblenou

 6. La Nova Esquerra de l'Eixample

 8. El Born

-Rumour has it thatEl Born was ‘the place to be’ in medieval times, and no matter how much time passes, this neighbourhood can’t seem to shake the sense of effortless cool.
+Rumour has it thatEl Born was ‘the place to be’ in medieval times, and no matter how much time passes, this neighbourhood retains a sense of effortless cool.
 The cafes are always packed with locals, and if you happen to enter a store in this part of Barcelona, you’re much more likely to find unique designer pieces than generic brands – and a price tag to match.
-If you're a culture vulture, you'll quickly find solace in the Picasso Museum or El Born Cultural Centre, conveniently located in the iron-wrought building of former Mercat El Born.
+If you're in search of culture, you'll quickly find solace in the Picasso Museum or El Born Cultural Centre, conveniently located in the iron-wrought building of the former Mercat El Born.
 You'll also be close to the opulent Port Vell’s promenade, which is one of our favourite spots for an evening stroll or a seaside dinner.
-In short, the full package.